postlight/lux/CONTRIBUTING.md

 ## Writing Documentation

 Improvements to documentation are a great way to start contributing to Lux.
-The sources for the official documentation is generated from source code comments and markdown files that live in this repository.
+The sources for the official documentation are generated from source code comments and markdown files that live in this repository.

 The [Guide](https://lux.postlight.com/docs/latest/guide) section of the official